survivejs/react-book/manuscript/polishing_kanban.md

 onMoveNote(source, target) {
   console.log('source', source, 'target', target);

-  source.store.remove({id: source.data});
+  source.actions.remove({id: source.data});

-  if(source.store === target.store) {
+  if(source.actions === target.actions) {
-    target.store.createAfter(target.data.id, source.data);
+    target.actions.createAfter(target.data.id, source.data);
   }
   else {
-    target.store.createBefore(target.data.id, source.data);
+    target.actions.createBefore(target.data.id, source.data);
   }
 }
 ...
 ```

 The logic is a bit different depending on whether we are operating within the same lane or targeting another one.
-In addition it appears we will need information about stores at `onMoveNote` and some new API needs to be set up.
+In addition it appears we will need information about actions at `onMoveNote` and some new API needs to be set up.

 ## Passing Needed Data to `onMoveNote`